gaurav-aiml/pop_rollup_coding_challenge/README.md

 b.
 Regular expression is used to convert a line in the input CSV file to an entry in a data dictionary

 c.
 While creating an entry for a unique CBSA code (if there are no CBSA code and CBSA title, then the entry it omitted from the calculations), the TRACTS are added into a Set.
-The Population in the year 2000 and Population in the 2010 for all the TRACTS in a CBSA are added.
+The Population in the year 2000 and Population in the 2010 respectively are cumulatively added, for each of the TRACTS in a CBSA as they are encountered.

 d.
 While writing to the report, for each unique CBSA, the following format is followed